pcorderojure/de-challenge/DEPLOYMENT.md

 - Reports requested are generated in "report" folder

-- Configuration of the process is in the file"parameters.config" under "config" folder
+- Configuration of the process is in the file "parameters.config" in "config" folder

 ## Data Model